 - Global, Community, and Public Health

-The MN Program is for nurses with a BSN who desire to continue their education.
-Experienced nurses with an RN and a Bachelor's degree in another discipline are also eligible to apply.
+Experienced nurses with an RN and a bachelor's degree in another discipline may be eligible to apply.
 Consult the Admission without a BSN section for details.

-As part of the University of Washington School of Nursing, it is important to note that the UW Bothell MN degree focuses on leadership and many advanced roles in nursing, but it does not prepare a student for certification as a nurse practitioner or as a clinical nurse specialist.
+The Master of Nursing degree focuses on leadership and other advanced roles.
+It does not prepare students for certification as a nurse practitioner or as a clinical nurse specialist.
 Connect to the UW School of Nursing for more information on degrees for these specific roles.

 Info for Future Students